Literacy in the modern classroom

 Join fellow educators from across Australia to explore literacy in the modern classroom including activity based learning as a means to improve reading and writing outcomes for students and how coding literacy is a real thing!

-The conference will be presented by experts from Griffith University & James Cook University who will deliver workshop style sessions that provide educators with practical strategies to implement activity based learning and coding literacy in the classroom.
-Early Bird Registration – $66* per stream (normally $88)
+The conference will be presented by experts from Griffith University & Victoria University who will deliver workshop style sessions providing educators with practical strategies to implement activity based learning and coding literacy in the classroom.

 Please note: catering not included.